la2050/challenge/_2021/connect/neighborhood-music-school.md

   measured by an increase in social media followers, increase in financial donations, establishment of new relationships with city offices, local business and corporate entities and an increase in NMS student enrollment.
-Approximately how many people will be directly impacted by this proposal?: '375' Approximately how many people will be indirectly impacted by this proposal?: '4000' Please describe the broader impact of your proposal.: >- The broader impact of NMS Community Performance Series is to foster autonomy and a sense of community pride for communities in eastern L.A.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '375' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4000' Describe how Los Angeles County will be different if your work is successful.: >- The broader impact of NMS Community Performance Series is to foster autonomy and a sense of community pride for communities in eastern L.A.
 These neighborhoods are not thought of as vibrant, creative hubs but each day